The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 12

 Direxion Daily Semiconductor Bull 3X ETF dividend history shows a CAGR of 30.5% per year from 2010 to 2024.
-Per-share dividends moved from $0.0077 in 2010 to $0.3211 in 2024 (2025 and 2026 data are partial and excluded from this calculation).
-The largest annual increase in the window was 35,796.1% in 2016, an extreme outlier that reflects the fund's leveraged, index-driven distribution mechanics rather than any managed dividend growth policy.
+Per-share payments moved from $0.0077 in 2010 to $0.3211 in 2024 (2025 and 2026 data are partial and excluded from the CAGR calculation).
+The largest single-year increase in the window was 35,796.1% in 2016, which reflects the extreme variability inherent to a 3x leveraged fund rather than a managed dividend growth program.
+The data also contains at least one year-over-year decline exceeding 5%, so the headline CAGR masks sharp swings in both directions.

 | Period | CAGR | From | To |